10 Books to Read This Year (for Grace, Growth & Healthy Boundaries)

 Read these if you're leading, healing, parenting—or just learning to be gentle with yourself.

 If you’re anything like me, the books you choose to read reflect the kind of person you’re becoming.
-This year, I’ve chosen titles that speak to healing from shame, growing in spiritual maturity, and establishing boundaries that protect what matters most.

 10 Books to Read This Year: 2026 Edition